-1. In a small sauce pan, combine the soy sauce, ginger, garlic, red chile flakes, sesame oil, and honey.
+- In a small sauce pan, combine the soy sauce, ginger, garlic, red pepper flakes, sesame oil, and honey.
 Bring to a simmer over low heat, stirring occasionally to help the honey dissolve.
 Continue to allow this to simmer.
 The sauce will reduce a bit, and the flavors of the garlic, ginger and chili will infuse with the soy sauce.

-2. Spiralize the zucchini ( I use this one, but any spiralizer will do.
-You can also use a vegetable peeler or simply julienne the zucchini if you have lots of patience).
+- Spiralize the zucchini (I use this spiralizer (affiliate link)).
+You can also use a vegetable peeler or julienne the zucchini).
 Divide the prepared zucchini into serving bowls.

-3. Remove the sauce from the stove.
+- Remove the sauce from the stove.
 Whisk it one last time and pour it over the zucchini noodles.
 Add the sesame seeds, and toss everything gently to coat it with the sauce.
-Break the broccoli florets into bite-sized pieces, and arrange them over the noodles.
+Cut the broccoli florets into bite-sized pieces, and arrange them over the noodles.

-4. Drain the canned salmon, and break up the meat with a fork before adding it to the top of each dish.
-Sprinkle with sesame seeds, red chile flakes, and chives/cilantro.
+- Drain the canned salmon, and break up the meat with a fork before adding it to the top of each dish.
+Sprinkle with sesame seeds, red pepper flakes, and green onion/cilantro.
 Serve.